RRethy/vim-illuminate/README.md

 > I am seeing by default an underline for the matched words

 Try this: `hi link illuminatedWord Visual`.
 The reason for the underline is that the highlighting is done with `cursorline` by default, which defaults to an underline.

-> Certain words get highlighted when my cursor is in the whitespace before them

-This is since it will look for the first word adjacent to the cursor.
-The same behaviour can be seen if you try `*` while in the same whitespace before the word.